aknott/gemmabling/Readme.md

-Code for a Adafruit Gemma with NeoPixel ring with 5 display modes
+Code for a Adafruit Gemma with NeoPixel ring with 5 display modes.

+..